ziweiWWANG/EFR/README.md

 Coming soon

-If you have any questions or suggestions regarding this code and the corresponding results, please don't hesitate to get in touch with ziwei.wang1@anu.edu.au
+If you have any questions or suggestions, please don't hesitate to get in touch with ziwei.wang1@anu.edu.au